- Gastronomic experience in the culinary district of Lima

 We will head back to Puno in the afternoon to the Sillustani archaeological site, a pre-Incan burial ground on the shores of Lake Umayo.
 The tombs, which are built above ground in tower-like structures called chullpas, are the vestiges of the Colla people, Aymara, who were conquered by the Inca in the 15th century.
 The structures housed the remains of complete family groups, although they were probably limited to nobility.
 Many of the tombs have been dynamited by grave robbers, while others were left unfinished.

-You'll have an evening departure to Lima from Juliaca Airport, where you'll be transferred to your hotel, Costa del Sol in Miraflores.
-Until the next time!
+You'll have an evening departure to Lima from Juliaca Airport.
+Upon arrival in Lima, transfer to your hotel.